Wa2hingt0n/alx-higher_level_programming/README.md

 # alx-higher_level_programming

+## Overview

-## This repository contains various projects completed in fulfilment of the high-level programming section of The Room's Software Engineering program.
+This repository contains various projects completed in fulfilment of the high-level programming section of The Room's Software Engineering program.